GammaFec/Gamma/README.md

 We should create a folder for each component in the components folder like this:

+### Page

+If we develop a component that has its own path, it must be in the pages folder using the same structure as the components.

+### Component

+We should create a folder for each component in the components folder like this:

 -   components
     -   ComponentName <- Using PascalCase
         -   index.tsx <- The component